Application Process

 Step 4: Open Application

-After attending advising, submit a request to open an application.
+After attending group advising, submit a request to open an application through the application request form, obtained at group advising.
 The relevant Global Programs Manager will confirm your eligibility before opening the application.

 Application Opening Timelines